 Where does Kentucky rank compared to other states?

-1st - Horse & Equine Sales
+1st in the nation - Horse & Equine Sales

-2nd - Tobacco Sales
+2nd in the nation - Tobacco Sales

-3rd - Grass Hay Production
+3rd in the nation - Grass Hay Production

-4th - Number of Farms with Cattle
+4th in the nation - Number of Farms with Cattle

-6th - Number of Total Farms
+6th in the nation - Number of Total Farms

 Kentucky Agriculture Cash Receipts in 2023: